-Money Matters: 6 tips on how to fund volunteer work
+Money Matters: 6 tips on how to fund Volunteer work

-As mentioned in a , the most common advice given for seeking a career in wildlife conservation is to gain as much experience and as many new skills as you can, often through volunteering and internships.
+The most common advice given for seeking a career in wildlife conservation is to gain as much experience and as many new skills as you can, often through volunteering and internships.
 For many people the main concern with this advice is money; paid placements are few and far between in the conservation sector and volunteering for free is unfeasible for most.
 It’s common for people to believe they just simply can’t afford to get the experience needed to pad out their CV, but there are a lot of ways to partake in volunteering without breaking the bank.
 Here are 6 tips to get you started…

 Look for volunteering opportunities near where you live, study or work.
 Staying local allows you to cut transport costs and be more flexible with the time you can commit to volunteering.
 For people who are fitting volunteering around their studying, a few hours a week can be much more manageable and there is the added bonus of being able to keep up a part time job alongside it, so you don’t have to survive on no income.
 Take advantage of the university years, you can spare a few hours a week without going bankrupt thanks to your loan!